diofant/diofant/docs/release/notes-0.10.rst

 * :sympyissue:`7724` roots should find the roots of x**4*I + x**2 + I
 * :sympyissue:`5850` minpoly() should use PurePoly
 * :sympyissue:`14494` make better decisions for minpoly based on domain
+* :sympyissue:`14389` AlgebraicNumber should be a domain element?